 6. Early Christians Did Not Change the Day of Worship to Sunday

-Olson raises this argument because he knows that mere mortals cannot change what the Creator Himself has declared to be holy.
+Sunday worships who have researched the subject do believe that political history may have influenced the observance of Sunday.
+However, they do not believe that Constantine changed the timing of the Lord's day from Sabbath (Saturday) to Sunday or the Council of Laodicea gave an edict which changed the timing.
+Advocates of Sunday worship use this argument because know that mere mortals cannot change what the Creator Himself has declared to be holy.
 Men may “think” they can change God’s set times and laws, but no created being has the authority to override Almighty God.

 Catholics and most Protestants observe Sunday as a holy day, which means most Christians accept the holiness of Sunday without ever investigating how and why it came to be.
 There is not one text in the New Testament associating "the Lord's Day" with Sunday.
 However, there is one text that associates the Lord's day with the seventh day Sabbath and it is found in Mark 2:27,28: “And he said unto them, The Sabbath was made for man, and not man for the Sabbath: Therefore the Son of man is Lord also of the Sabbath.”